 Lead time: 3-5 weeks

 My opinion: In Singapore’s tailoring landscape, Mohan’s Custom Tailors stands out as a well-recognised name, with Mr Max Mohan himself regarded as something of a local icon.
-In fact, Gov.sg even dedicated an entire episode to him and his craft—a rare honour, and to my knowledge, remains the only tailor featured in a government-produced documentary aired on national television.
+In fact, Gov.sg even dedicated an entire episode to him and his craft—a rare honour and, to my knowledge, the only tailor featured in a government-produced documentary aired on national television.
 Like many of the more established tailors, Mohan’s retains full in-house production, overseen by master tailor Mr Koh (who also appears in the video above).
 This sets it apart from most affordable tailors, who typically outsource their production.
 With suit prices starting at just $375, Mohan’s offers strong value for money.
 The brand has built a solid reputation over the decades, and after experiencing its services firsthand, it’s clear why it has not only endured but continued to thrive.
-For those seeking a straightforward, no-frills introduction to bespoke tailoring, Mohan’s is a dependable choice.
+For those seeking a straightforward, no-frills introduction to custom tailoring, Mohan’s is a dependable choice.

 Location: 14 Scotts Road, #02-73 Far East Plaza, Singapore 228213